-The Fake Electors Scheme, Explained
+The fake electors scheme, explained

 Here is a look at the plan: where it came from; how it was meant to work; the various inquiries it has now become a part of; and the ways in which it could serve to implicate Trump in criminal activity.

-Hawaii, 1960, Provided the Template
+Hawaii, 1960, provided the template

 In one of the first legal memos laying out the details of the fake elector scheme, a pro-Trump lawyer named Kenneth Chesebro justified the plan by pointing to an odd episode in American history: a quarrel that took place in Hawaii during the 1960 presidential race between Sen. John F. Kennedy and Vice President Richard Nixon.